MicrosoftDocs/power-platform/power-virtual-agents/authoring-system-topics.md

 Triggers when a trigger phrase such as "talk to agent" is matched or when the Escalate system event is triggered.
 For example, **Question** nodes can be configured to escalate if they don't receive a valid answer from the customer.

 > [!NOTE]
-> If using Power Virtual Agents with [hand off to OmniChannel](configuration-hand-off-omnichannel.md) configured, follow the instructions on the [Hand off to a live agent](advanced-hand-off.md#configuring-the-escalate-system-topic) to ensure proper hand-off to Dynamics 365 Customer Service.
+> If using Microsoft Copilot Studio with [hand off to OmniChannel](configuration-hand-off-omnichannel.md) configured, follow the instructions on the [Hand off to a live agent](advanced-hand-off.md#configuring-the-escalate-system-topic) to ensure proper hand-off to Dynamics 365 Customer Service.

 ### Fallback